The Result

 ✅ Cost savings achieved

-Big shout out to the team that pushed through tight deadlines, cross-border collaboration, and technical unknowns to ship something we were genuinely proud of.
+Big thanks to the team that navigated tight deadlines, cross-border collaboration, and more than a few technical unknowns to build something genuinely worth being proud of.